Esteemed Divorce & Family Law Firm Serving the Needs of Portland Area Clients

 If you are in a same-sex marriage, the divorce process is identical to that of a heterosexual union.
-That being said, many individuals in a same-sex marriage feel more comfortable working with an attorney who is committed to providing a judgement-free office environment.
+That being said, many individuals in a same-sex marriage feel more comfortable working with an attorney who is committed to providing a judgment-free office environment.
 Our firm is welcoming and inclusive; we are here to help you move forward.

 One of the most stressful aspects of a divorce is the division of assets, such as your home, cars, stock market investments, and more.
 Furthermore, debt acquired by the both of you doesn’t go away; it, too, needs to be divvied up.
 This process tends to go much smoother when you can put together at least a preliminary plan before you go to court.
 We can help you determine what is realistic to expect to walk away with and offer to take on based on your new financial situation.